-The key to the perfect HMO is location so always start by checking out the area around the property.
+The key to the perfect HMO is location !! – always start by checking out the area around the property.

 If the HMO your creating is for students.
 Check the universities around the city, most importantly check out their student numbers and annual trends.
 A university might have created an alternative Campus or sister universities in different cities, taking students from the city your looking to invest in.

-If there has been a huge drop in numbers of students coming to the university, or if the university is arranging its own accommodation units, then you may want to consider creating your HMO specifically aimed at employed workers or professionals instead.
+If there has been a huge drop in numbers of students coming to the university, or if the university is arranging its own accommodation units, then you may want to consider creating your HMO specifically aimed at employed young workers, professionals, contractors- NHS instead.

 Look where the hospitals and business parks are located.
 Do some online research.

-I recommend that you always adhere to the guidelines for HMO licensing.
-Even if the property your creating does not currently need a licence.
+I recommend that you always adhere to the guidelines for HMO Planning and Licensing.
+Even if the property your creating does not currently need a licence or planning.
 Keep ahead of the game and protect yourself against the potential for future changes in regulations.
 If your property is already finished to the standard required for licencing, then think of how less stressed you would be if licencing legislation changed and the competitive advantage you would have over your competition, now and in the future.
 If your property is already to a licence standard then think of how less stressed you would be if legislation was to change.

 Do your research and complete your ‘homework’ so you are confident with all your numbers.